 If you’re reading this, then you’re a reader, That’s obvious, even tautological (nice word!).
-What I really mean is that you’re most likely a lover of books and good stories.
+What I mean is that you’re most likely a lover of books and good stories.
 But when someone says, “Tell Me A Story,” they are not talking about reading and writing.
 They’re talking about speaking and listening.
 Telling stories out loud is more primal.
 It runs in our DNA, and it was really the way stories were enjoyed and passed down up until the time of the Bible and other foundational texts like the Iliad and Gilgamesh.
-Even then, very few people could afford those painstakingly, handwritten manuscripts, so they were recited – enter the dawn of the audiobook.
+Even then, very few people could afford those painstakingly handwritten manuscripts, so they recited them – enter the dawn of the audiobook.
 Read on and join me on a journey into Text-To-Speech(TTS) and the burgeoning tech effort to turn robots into storytellers.

 As parents, we have dutifully passed down the telling or reading of stories to our kids at bedtime.
 The tales delight and calm them, planting the seeds of pleasant dreams.
 Maybe this explains the popularity of podcasts and audiobooks.
 We have a relatively new platform for the dissemination of the spoken word with the surprise and delight of stories well told.

 I grew up addicted to the spoken story with Mystery Theater on the radio.
 My parents’ generation listened to shows like The Shadow and Our Miss Brooks.
 And almost everyone has heard the famous Orson Welles’ War of the Worlds.
 As an adult, my love of audiobooks dates back to Books on Tape that started up in the 1970s – BOT is still around.
 On my long work commutes, great stories whisked me away to distant places and triggered my imagination, shrinking my perceived commute time to nothing.